FaccioDaMe-FDM/Inverter-RP6048E-to-Home-Assistant/README.md

 # Inverter-RP6048E-to-Home-Assistant

-# Home Assistant integration of Inverter RP6048E with Modbus TCP Hex String on rs485 serial port.
+# Home Assistant integration of Inverter RP6048E with Modbus TCP Custom String on rs485 serial port.

 To make the integration work, you must replace the following values in the code: